Sign In

 Do I need my own transport?

 Having your own vehicle can be vital, especially if you're working at one of the major studios or at a remote location.
-Being independent of anyone else's travel arrangements can be especially important as each department can wrap at separate times.
+Being independent from anyone else's travel arrangements can be especially important as each department can wrap at separate times.

 Can I cross over from TV into drama?